actions-for-kicad/check-kicad-files/README.md

 Required: `True`

-Description: Export type, choose one of the following:
+Check type, choose one of the following:

-- schematic_pdf
-- schematic_svg
-- schematic_bom
-- schematic_netlist
-- pcb_step
-- pcb_pos
-- pcb_gerbers
-- pcb_drill
-- pcb_gerbers_drill

-### `layers`

-Required: `False`

-Description: The layers that need to be exported in a comma seperated list.
-Example: "F.Cu,B.cu".
-The layers can be set by the following types:

-- pcb_gerbers
+- erc
-- pcb_gerbers_drill
+- drc

 # License